COVID‑19 testing and treatment

 Clinical assessment centres

-Clinical assessment centres can test, assess and provide treatment options for COVID‑19.
-You can visit one if you have symptoms and are at a higher risk for COVID‑19 and/or are unable to access a primary care provider.
+Individuals who are experiencing cough, cold, flu or COVID-19 symptoms can visit and be assessed at their local clinical assessment centre (CAC).
+Clinical assessment centres can assess these symptoms and can test, assess and provide treatment options for COVID 19.
+You can visit one if you have symptoms and are at a higher risk for COVID 19 and/or if you are unable to access a primary care provider.

 - one or more of the following: